-As a Logic Pro X user, you’ll already be well aware of the fact there’s a seemingly infinite number of plugins that you can use to help you create the ideal sounds that you’re looking for.
+As a Logic Pro X user, you’ll already be well aware of the fact there’s a seemingly infinite number of plugins that you can use with this music recording software, to help you create the ideal sounds that you’re looking for.
 It’s safe to say that we really are spoilt for choice.

 However, while you may have your tried and tested plugins that you’re used to using, this can force us to get stuck in our ways, resulting in us forgetting a huge number of plugins that could be holding you back from that perfect tone or effect.